 President and Mrs. Reagan were present in 1984 when the first grants were awarded during an event-filled weekend in Washington D.C., including a White House reception.
 The tradition continues each year as new recipients are honored at the annual Awards Gala in New York City.

 In 2005, the Board of Trustees inaugurated the Prince Rainier III Award, in honor of the man who helped begin the Foundation.
 This Award is presented to eminent artists who have not only been highly successful in their careers, but have made significant humanitarian contributions to their fields.
-Mikhail Baryshnikov (2005), Twyla Tharp (2006), George Lucas (2007), Glenn Close (2008), Mandy Patinkin (2009), Denzel and Pauletta Washington (2010), Julie Andrews (2011), Lynn Wyatt (2012), Cicely Tyson (2013) Dick Van Dyke (2014) and Robert Redford and Sibylle Szaggars Redford have received this honor, which includes a grant to the philanthropic organization of their choice.
+Mikhail Baryshnikov (2005), Twyla Tharp (2006), George Lucas (2007), Glenn Close (2008), Mandy Patinkin (2009), Denzel and Pauletta Washington (2010), Julie Andrews (2011), Lynn Wyatt (2012), Cicely Tyson (2013) Dick Van Dyke (2014), Robert Redford and Sibylle Szaggars Redford (2015), Queen Latifah (2016) and James Cameron (2017) have received this honor, which includes a grant to the philanthropic organization of their choice.

 As the Princess Grace Foundation-USA enters its second quarter-century, the future of the Foundation is secure.
 With John F. Lehman, Jr. at the helm and H.S.H.
 Prince Albert II of Monaco serving as Vice-Chairman, the dedicated board supports the Foundation's work.
 Ms. Toby Boshak, who has been with the Foundation for 20 years, is the Executive Director.
 The organization is financially stable and looks forward to substantial growth while remaining faithful to the principles of its original mission to support the needs of emerging artists.
 The success of Princess Grace Award winners inspire new and creative ways to help talented performing artists achieve their goals.